ambag12/Transformers/README.md

+Transformer & Sequence Model Showcase
-This code explains on how to use and fine tune multiple Transformers like BERT and GPT
+This repository compiles multiple code examples that demonstrate how to use and fine-tune several Transformer models and sequence learning techniques.
+The projects include:

+BERT Fine-Tuning for sequence classification

+GPT-2 Fine-Tuning for causal language modeling

+GLUE MRPC Data Processing for tokenization and collation

+LangTranslator, featuring two translation approaches:

+T5-based translation using conditional generation

+Sequence-to-Sequence translation with LSTM (TensorFlow/Keras)

+Self-Attention Mechanism demonstrated using NumPy

+Table of Contents
+BERT Fine-Tuning

+GPT-2 Fine-Tuning

+GLUE MRPC Data Processing

+LangTranslator

+T5-based Translation

+Seq2Seq Translation with LSTM

+Self-Attention Mechanism

+Installation & Usage

+License

-Bert Fine-Tuning
+BERT Fine-Tuning
-This project demonstrates how to fine-tune the bert-base-uncased model from Hugging Face's Transformers library for a sequence classification task.
-The code uses a custom PyTorch dataset to prepare a small sample of texts and their corresponding binary labels, sets up training using Hugging Face's Trainer API, and saves the fine-tuned model and tokenizer for later use.
+This project demonstrates how to fine-tune the bert-base-uncased model for a sequence classification task using Hugging Face's Transformers library and PyTorch.

 Overview
-The repository contains a single Python script that performs the following tasks:

 Imports Required Libraries:
-Uses the Transformers library along with PyTorch to build and train the model.
+Integrates the Transformers library with PyTorch to build and train the model.

-Loads Pretrained BERT Model and Tokenizer:
+Loads Pretrained Model and Tokenizer:
-Uses BertTokenizer and BertForSequenceClassification from the Transformers library to load the default BERT model pre-trained on uncased English text.
-The model is adjusted for a binary classification task (num_labels=2).
+Utilizes BertTokenizer and BertForSequenceClassification to load the pre-trained BERT model adjusted for binary classification (using num_labels=2).

 Defines a Custom Dataset:
-The CustomDataset class inherits from torch.utils.data.Dataset and:
+Implements a CustomDataset class (inheriting from torch.utils.data.Dataset) that:

 Tokenizes input texts using the provided tokenizer.

-Pads/truncates texts to a fixed maximum length (default of 128 tokens).
+Pads and truncates texts to a fixed maximum length (default 128 tokens).

-Converts texts and labels into tensors suitable for training.
+Converts texts and labels into tensors for training.

 Prepares Sample Data:
-The code includes hardcoded sample texts and labels that are split into a training set and an evaluation set.
+Uses hardcoded sample texts and binary labels split into training and evaluation sets.

-Sets Up Training Configuration:
-Uses TrainingArguments to define the training parameters (e.g., number of epochs, batch size, logging and evaluation strategy) and Trainer to manage the training loop.

-Starts Training and Saves the Model:
+Training Configuration & Execution:
-Fine-tunes the BERT model on the custom dataset, prints a message when fine-tuning is complete, and then saves the model and tokenizer to local directories.
+Configures training parameters via TrainingArguments and the Trainer class, fine-tunes the model, and saves both the model and tokenizer locally.

-GPT Fine-Tuning
+GPT-2 Fine-Tuning
-This project demonstrates how to fine-tune the GPT-2 model from Hugging Face's Transformers library for a causal language modeling task.
-The provided code uses a small text dataset and temporarily stores it for training.
-After fine-tuning, the model and tokenizer are saved locally for later use.
+This example fine-tunes the GPT-2 model for a causal language modeling task.

 Overview
-The project performs the following tasks:

 Loading Pretrained Model and Tokenizer:
-The project uses the GPT-2 model along with its corresponding tokenizer via AutoModelForCausalLM and AutoTokenizer.
+Uses AutoModelForCausalLM and AutoTokenizer to load the GPT-2 model and its tokenizer.

 Preparing the Dataset:
-A sample text containing news-like paragraphs is written to a temporary file and loaded as a dataset using the TextDataset utility.
+A small text dataset (comprising news-like paragraphs) is written to a temporary file, then loaded using the TextDataset utility.

 Data Collation:
-The DataCollatorForLanguageModeling prepares the data for the causal language modeling task (with masked language modeling disabled).
+Utilizes DataCollatorForLanguageModeling to prepare data for the language modeling task (with masked language modeling disabled).

-Model Training:
+Training & Saving:
-The training configuration is set using TrainingArguments and the model is fine-tuned using the Trainer class for one epoch on the small dataset.
+Configures training with TrainingArguments and fine-tunes the model using the Trainer class.
+After training, the fine-tuned model and tokenizer are saved locally.

-Saving the Fine-Tuned Model:
-Once training is complete, both the model and the tokenizer are saved locally for future inference or further fine-tuning.

-Glue
+GLUE MRPC Data Processing

-This repository demonstrates how to load, tokenize, and collate data from the GLUE MRPC dataset using Hugging Face’s Datasets and Transformers libraries.
-The provided code snippet processes sentence pairs from the dataset, applies padding and truncation, and then prepares a collated batch for further processing.
-Finally, the collated tensor is saved to disk for future use.
+This section demonstrates how to load, tokenize, and collate data from the GLUE MRPC dataset using the Hugging Face Datasets and Transformers libraries.

 Overview
-The project performs the following tasks:

 Dataset Loading:
-Uses the Hugging Face Datasets library to load the GLUE MRPC dataset.
+Loads the GLUE MRPC dataset using the Hugging Face Datasets library.

 Tokenization:
-Utilizes the BERT tokenizer (from the bert-base-uncased checkpoint) to tokenize sentence pairs from the dataset.
-This includes examples with:
+Applies the BERT tokenizer (bert-base-uncased) for:

-Single sentence tokenization.
+Single-sentence tokenization.

-Paired sentence tokenization.
+Paired-sentence tokenization.

-Conversion of token IDs back to tokens.
+Conversion of token IDs back into tokens.

 Collation:
-Applies a data collator (with padding) to a batch of tokenized samples to create tensors of consistent size.
+Uses a data collator (with padding) to create uniformly sized tensors from a batch of tokenized samples.

-Batch Saving:
+Output:
-Saves the collated batch tensor as a PyTorch file (glue_mrpc_labled_tensor.pt).
+Saves the collated tensor as a PyTorch file (glue_mrpc_labled_tensor.pt).

-LangTranslator:
+LangTranslator

-This repository contains code examples for two translation approaches:
+This repository offers two approaches to language translation:

-T5-based Translation:
+T5-based Translation
-Uses the pre-trained T5 model (e.g., t5-small) from Hugging Face for conditional generation tasks to perform language translation.
-This example shows how to wrap the translation logic in a function that formats an input prompt (based on the source and target languages), tokenizes the text, generates a translated output, and decodes the tokens back to text.
+Uses the pre-trained T5 model (e.g., t5-small) for conditional generation tasks to perform language translation.

-Seq2Seq Translation with LSTM:
-Demonstrates a custom sequence-to-sequence translation model implemented in TensorFlow and Keras.
-In this approach, the model uses an encoder–decoder architecture with LSTM layers.

-Data preparation: The code shows how to preprocess paired sentences (input and target) by tokenizing, adding start-of-sequence (<sos>) and end-of-sequence (<eos>) tokens, and padding sequences.

-Model definition: An encoder processes the input sentence, and a decoder generates the translation by predicting tokens until the <eos> token is produced.

-Training: The model is compiled using sparse_categorical_crossentropy loss and optimized with Adam.
-A custom translation function demonstrates inference with the trained encoder and decoder models.

-Self_attention

-This project demonstrates a basic implementation of the self-attention mechanism using NumPy.
-The code generates simple word embeddings for a given sentence, computes self-attention scores, and then outputs both the attention weights and the weighted embeddings.
-It also provides a brief analysis by identifying, for each word, the other word that receives the second-highest attention (ignoring self-attention).

 Overview
-The main components of the code include:
+Model and Tokenizer Setup:
+Loads T5 using T5ForConditionalGeneration and its tokenizer via T5Tokenizer.

+Translation Function:
+A function formats an input prompt based on the source and target languages, tokenizes the text, generates translated tokens, and decodes the output.

+Example:
+The code runs a test translation, printing both the tokenized inputs for debugging and the final translated output.

+Seq2Seq Translation with LSTM
+Demonstrates a custom sequence-to-sequence translation model implemented in TensorFlow and Keras using an encoder–decoder architecture with LSTM layers.

+Overview
+Data Preparation:
+Processes paired sentences (input and target) by tokenizing, adding start-of-sequence <sos> and end-of-sequence <eos> tokens, and padding sequences.

+Model Definition:
+Builds an encoder using an Embedding layer and an LSTM, and a decoder that utilizes the encoder's state to generate translations sequentially.

+Training & Inference:
+The model is trained using sparse categorical cross-entropy loss with the Adam optimizer.
+An inference function demonstrates generating translations token-by-token until the <eos> token is produced.

+Self-Attention Mechanism
+A basic implementation of the self-attention mechanism is provided using NumPy.

+Overview
 Embedding Generation:
-A simple function build_embeddings creates a random 4-dimensional embedding for each word in the input sentence.
-The random seed is fixed (500) to ensure reproducibility.
+A build_embeddings function creates random 4-dimensional embeddings for each word in a given sentence.
+A fixed random seed (500) ensures reproducibility.

 Self-Attention Calculation:
-The self_attention function creates query (Q), key (K), and value (V) matrices from the generated embeddings.
-It calculates the attention scores using the dot product of Q and K and then applies the softmax function to get the attention weights.
-These weights are used to compute the final weighted value vectors.
+The self_attention function:

+Constructs Query (Q), Key (K), and Value (V) matrices.

+Computes attention scores using the dot product of Q and K.

+Applies the softmax function to obtain attention weights.

+Generates weighted embeddings by combining the attention weights with the V matrix.

 Analysis and Output:
-The code prints the original sentence, and for each word, it:
+The script prints:

+The original sentence.

-Displays the indices of the top three words with the highest attention.
+For each word, the indices and corresponding attention weights of the top three words that it attends to.

-Prints detailed attention weights for these top words.

-Explains which word (excluding self-attention) receives the second-highest attention for every input word.
+An explanation of which word (other than itself) receives the second-highest attention.

+Installation & Usage
+Requirements
+Python 3.7+

+PyTorch

+TensorFlow (for the Seq2Seq translation)

+Transformers

+Datasets

+NumPy